Ripe wheat field symbolizes insetting through regenerative agriculture to reduce CO₂ emissions and promote sustainable supply chains.

 For dairies:

-Transparent insights into the milk suppliers' operating data
+Transparent insights into milk suppliers' operating data

-Competitive advantage through emission-reduced milk
+Competitive advantage through reduced-emission milk

-Reduced risk of crop failure and stable feed production and milk yields
+Lower risk of crop failure and stable feed production and milk yields

-Meeting stakeholder requirements to deliver SBTi-compliant data
+Meeting stakeholder requirements to deliver SBTI-compliant data

 For dairy farms: